5 Timber Frame Kits Companies: What to Know Before You Buy

 Honest Abe also offer a competitively priced dry-in service for the kit of your choice too, so you can DIY, have them put the kit together for you or they can help find local qualified tradesmen.

-It is worth noting this is a large company employing hundreds of people, but they hold that their core tenets are family and excellence in quality.
+It is worth noting this is a large company employing hundreds of people, but they hold that their core values are family and excellence in quality.

 Honest Abe Log Homes have five pre-designed timber frame kits plans drawn up, or they have an in-house design team for creating custom plans to suit your needs and dreams.

 3. The Barn Yard & Great Country Timber Frames

 The Barn Yard is a company that has been around since 1984, founded by the Skinner family, thriving through three generations.
 It originated in New England, which is the backbone that the timber framing company Great Country Timber Frames was built on in 2015.